-Period 1 (2018-2021): now-cast or current year estimation for the year 2018 and extrapolation of recent years trend for 2019-2021.
+Period 1 (2022-2025): now-cast or current year estimation for the year 2022 and extrapolation of the trend of recent years for 2023-2025.

-In order to obtain the now-cast estimate for the first year of the projection, 2018, distinguishing between those born in Spain and those born abroad, the Migrations Statistics methodology was applied and an estimate of the flow of international emigration for the first half of 2018 was obtained with the information available at the time of the estimation (June 2018).
-The second semester of 2018 was estimated by applying the average growth of the increases of the second semester over the first semester of each year compiled in the Migration Statistics (2008-2017).
-Thus, we obtained the following estimated values for 2018: 75,713 emigrations of persons born in Spain and 278,807 emigrations of persons born abroad, giving a total of 354,520 total emigrations from abroad.
+In order to obtain the estimate for the first year of the projection, 2022, distinguishing between those born in Spain and those born abroad, the Migrations Statistics methodology was applied and an estimate of the flow of international emigration for the first half of 2020 was obtained with the information available at the time of the estimation (July 2020).